 - Paprika, optional

 - In a large skillet, cook beef and onion over medium heat until meat is no longer pink.
-Add garlic and cook for 1 minute or until tender; drain.
+Add garlic; cook 1 minute longer.
+Drain.
 Stir in the chili sauce, vinegar and salt; set aside.

-- Press 1 biscuit dough onto the bottom and up the sides of each of 10 greased muffin cups.
-Fill with beef mixture.
-Spread potato mixture over beef.
+- Press biscuit dough onto the bottoms and up the sides of 10 greased muffin cups.
+Fill with beef mixture and top with potatoes.
 Sprinkle with potato chips; press down lightly.